Get matched with vetted scholarships and enter our

 High school diploma or GED

 This is the minimum requirement for any substitute teaching position.
-As you can see in the chart above, many states only require substitute teachers to possess a high school diploma or GED.
+Many states only require substitute teachers to possess a high school diploma or GED.
 But in other states, you’ll need more advanced credentials.
 Even in the states that just require a high school diploma, keep in mind that this is the bare minimum qualification.
 By gaining some college experience, you will likely have a better shot at employment.

 Associate degree or college credit